 There are a few exceptions to the rule:

-George Christensen, Federal Member for Dawson: Of the hundreds of state and federal politicians paid for by us taxpayers, George is the only one with the guts to come out and openly support ANY fathers/mens/boys issue.
-George is currently chairing a Parliamentary Inquiry into the Child Support Program.
+George Christensen, former Federal Member for Dawson: Of the hundreds of state and federal politicians paid for by us taxpayers, George was the only one with the guts to come out and openly support ANY fathers/men’s/boys issue.
+George previously chaired a Parliamentary Inquiry into the Child Support Program.
 Here is a speech by George concerning family law, and another paper regarding the issue of child support.
-And this is what George gets for speaking up on these issues.
+And this is the treatment that George got for speaking up on these issues.

 Senator John Madigan (Independent) and George Christensen launched the Parliamentary Friends of Shared Parenting on 16 June 2015 … “We need to end parental alienation because every child deserves a meaningful relationship with his or her mother and father.”
 Feel the hurt from this feminist journalist as she bemoans the fact that these politicians dared to corrupt public policy by (shudder) listening to men.